tasmota/docs/docs/Berry-Cookbook.md

 **Step 2: verify the device**

-To make sure the device is actually an MPU6886, we check it's signature by reading register 0x75.
+To make sure the device is actually an MPU6886, we check its signature by reading register 0x75.
 It should respond 0x19 (see datasheet for MPU6886).

 ```python
 [...]